edubart/nelua-batteries/README.md

 # List of libraries

 * `backtrace` - Provides a way to get trace backs at runtime, using the popular [libbacktrace](https://github.com/ianlancetaylor/libbacktrace) library.
-* `ffi` - Cross platform FFI for Nelua, you can use it to load symbols from shared libraries.
+* `ffi` - Cross platform FFI for Nelua, you can use it to load symbols from shared libraries, originally created by [Rabia](https://github.com/Rabios).
 * `fs` - Cross platform file system library, you can use manage files and directories.
 * `json` - Parse JSON into Nelua records, made in pure Nelua.
 * `nester` - Minimal unit testing framework inspired by [lester](https://github.com/edubart/lester).